nohli/hue_rotation/example/README.md

 # hue_rotation_example

-Demonstrates how to use the hue_rotation plugin.
+Demonstrates how to use the hue_rotation package.

 ## Getting Started